Defensin beta 4A

-Beta-defensin 2 (BD-2) also known as skin-antimicrobial peptide 1 (SAP1) is a peptide that in humans is encoded by the DEFB4 (defensin, beta 4) gene.
+Defensin beta 4A, also commonly known as beta-defensin 2 (BD-2), is a peptide that in humans is encoded by the gene DEFB4A (previously DEFB4 or DEFB2).
+The nearby gene, DEFB4B (previously DEFB4P), encodes an identical protein in the human reference genome (GRCh38).
+Defensin beta 4A has been referred to by various other names, including skin-antimicrobial peptide 1 (SAP1) and defensin, beta 4.

-Human beta-defensin-2 (hBD-2) is a cysteine-rich cationic low molecular weight antimicrobial peptide discovered in lesional skin.
+Human Defensin beta 4A is a cysteine-rich cationic low molecular weight antimicrobial peptide discovered in lesional skin.

 Structure

-hBD-2 is a protein whose primary structure is made by 64 aminoacids.
-At concentrations ≤2.4 mM, hBD-2 is monomeric.
+The DEFB4A protein has a primary structure is made by 64 amino acids.
+At concentrations ≤2.4 mM, DEFB4A is monomeric.
 The structure is amphiphilic with a nonuniform surface distribution of positive charge and contains several key structural elements, including a triple-stranded, antiparallel beta sheet with strands 2 and 3 in a beta hairpin conformation.